lebpac/lebpac.github.io/fundraising.md

 ![COBS Bread](/assets/img/fundraising_cobs.jpeg){: width="50%" }

-If anyone (family, friends, neighbours, grandparents, etc.) goes into the new COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase or $2 from every hot cross bun pack will be donated to the school!
+If anyone (family, friends, neighbours, grandparents, etc.) goes to COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase will be donated to the school!

 ## Where do the funds go?